-We run all of our tests on GitHub Actions so that we can get real time feedback on the correctness of incoming pull requests and development as it progresses.
-If the GitHub checks aren't passing, we don't commit to the repo.
+We run all of our tests on Travis CI so that we can get real time feedback on the correctness of incoming pull requests and development as it progresses.
+If Travis isn't happy, we don't commit to the repo.
 This empowers us to merge pull requests in at a rapid pace, so long as they pass the tests.
 It also allows us to reject pull requests without detailed investigation if they do not pass the tests.
-We can get past the "does it work or not" question and talk about the things that humans need to talk about: API design, usefulness to the project, whether it belongs in core or a plugin, etc. We want as many features as possible provided by Elgg core to be verified automatically by tests running on GitHub Actions.
+We can get past the "does it work or not" question and talk about the things that humans need to talk about: API design, usefulness to the project, whether it belongs in core or a plugin, etc. We want as many features as possible provided by Elgg core to be verified automatically by tests running on Travis.